CO-FOUNDER, President, Organisational Development Director

-Prior to Oxford, he worked as an energy economics analyst at The Brattle Group.
-He is a former Thomas J. Watson Fellow and OpenIDEO Climate Storytelling Fellow and has worked for a number of environmental NGOs, including International Rivers and Conservation Strategy Fund.
-He holds a bachelor's degree in Environmental Studies from Amherst College.
-He’ll begin a PhD at Stanford University’s Emmett Interdisciplinary Program in Environment and Resources in Fall of 2018.
+Previously, he worked as an energy economics analyst at The Brattle Group.
+He is a former Thomas J. Watson Fellow and OpenIDEO Climate Storytelling Fellow and has worked for a number of environmental NGOs.
+He holds a masters degree in Development Studies from Oxford University and a bachelor's degree in Environmental Studies from Amherst College.

 Anna Isabelle 'Sai' Villafuerte is an MPhil student in Development Studies at Oxford's Department of International Development (ODID).
 Her research broadly focuses on the relationship between institutional innovation and human capital development in East and Southeast Asia.
 More specifically, she is exploring the role of digital technologies in the development of creative industries in the Philippines.
 With regards to urbanism, she is interested in the cultural economy of cities and how it can enable the development of creative skills.